 A wandering spirit

-As a young woman, Keri first tasted rum under midnight skies in the heart of the Caribbean.
-Since that first sip, she has found that wherever she ventures - from Spain to Mozambique, Cuba to Fiji - rum is enjoyed with delight.
-After years' writing stories around the world, Keri settled in Cabarita Beach and today makes rum by the beach.
+As a young woman, she first tasted rum under midnight skies in the heart of the Caribbean.
+Since that first sip, Keri found that wherever she ventured - from Spain to Mozambique, Cuba to Fiji - rum is enjoyed with delight.
+After years' writing stories and scuba diving around the world, she settled in Cabarita Beach and today makes rum by the beach.
 Why rum?

 Rum awakens the carpe diem instinct in us all.